 Anthem is a Fun but Flawed Co-Op Experience

 It’s true that Anthem has received a critical flogging online and the subsequent comment sections follow suit.
-Early on, I wanted to argue that these not-so-positive views were based on pre-conceived and possibly biased notions of what Anthem should be falling into the ‘games as a service’ category.
+Early on, I wanted to argue that these not-so-positive views were based on pre-conceived and possibly biased notions of what Afnthem should be falling into the ‘games as a service’ category.
 I couldn’t comprehend the disdain because I was having an absolute blast while playing it.
 Then, I began to notice the cracks, in both its performance and design.

 Table of contents